spatie/laravel-medialibrary/UPGRADING.md

 - media conversions are now handled by `spatie/image`.
 Convert all manipulations on your conversion to manipulations supported by `spatie/image`.
 - add a `mime_type` column to the `media` table, manually populate the column with the right values.
 - calls to `getNestedCustomProperty`, `setNestedCustomProperty`, `forgetNestedCustomProperty` and `hasNestedCustomProperty` should be replaced by their non-nested counterparts.
 - All exceptions have been renamed.
-If you were catching medialibrary specific exception please look up the new name in /src/Exceptions.
+If you were catching media library specific exception please look up the new name in /src/Exceptions.
 - be aware`getMedia` and related functions now return only the media from the `default` collection
 - `image_generators` have now been added to the config file.

 ## From v3 to v4
 - All exceptions have been renamed.
-If you were catching medialibrary specific exception please look up the new name in /src/Exceptions.
+If you were catching media library specific exception please look up the new name in /src/Exceptions.
 - Glide has been upgraded from 0.3 in 1.0.
 Glide renamed some operations in their 1.0 release, most notably the `crop` and `fit` ones.
 If you were using those in your conversions refer the Glide documentation how they should be changed.

 ## From v2 to v3